AroraXD/IoT-Healthbar-Necklace/README.md

 ```
 tweet
+Flashes blue

 flashlightON
+Maxes out brightness, changes all neopixels to white

 flashlightOFF
+Turns off flashlight mode.

 random
+Default mode, displays random strips of colours

 healthbar
+Changes mode to healthbar

 brightness xxx
 >replace xxx with a number between 0 and 255
+Sets the brightness of the modes

+flash
+Flashes white

 ```
 You can replace ``tweet`` in the above example with any of these to make it react to the internet.